-A margin is considered positive when there are cancer cells at the very edge of the cut tissue.
+A margin is called positive when there are cancer cells at the very edge of the cut tissue.
 A positive margin is associated with a higher risk that the tumour will recur in the same site after treatment.

 A negative margin means there were no cancer cells at the very edge of the cut tissue.
 If all the margins are negative, most pathology reports will say how far the closest cancer cells were to a margin.
 The distance is usually described in millimeters.

 Tumours in the nasopharynx are often removed in multiple pieces.
 As a result, your pathologist may not be able to reliably assess the margins.